 Australia & New Zealand has 8 RHD cars.

 The remaining numbers are spread around Europe.
 Germany believed to be around 30 cars.

 And the UK Numbers… well this is a little blurred, depending who you talk to.
 I contacted Mercedes Brooklands in 2008 and was informed that only 9 had been sold in the UK but with an option of a further 2 cars.
-Whether these extra 2 ever came into the Uk I need to find out.
+Whether these extra 2 ever came into the UK I need to find out.
+Many reports will state that 15 UK cars arrived, this can get mixed up with RHD cars, rather than UK cars.
 However, How Many Made holds records of 9 UK cars and their various colours, from late 2008 to 2010.

 MORE TO COME SOON!
 ADVERTS & LISTING THE UK CARS!